Feynman Categories: Examples

 \subsection{Colored versions}

-We obtain the colored versions if we use colored corollas and morphisms of graphs, which preserve the coloring in the sense that the flags of the ghost edges have the same color.
+We obtain colored versions of the notions above if we use colored corollas and morphisms of graphs which preserve the coloring, in the sense that the flags of the ghost edges have the same color, i.e.\ that the ghost graph is colored.
+Here a colored corolla is a corolla together with a map of its flags to a fixed set of colors.
+For a colored graph one asks that the two flags of an edge have the same color.
+Maps between color sets induce functors between the corresponding Feynman categories, and hence adjunctions between their respective ops.